Traz77/ProjectFlix/README.md

 Then Press File -> Open -> choose android -> Sync with Gradle, use R language and run

+## 📱 Android App

+1. Open Android Studio
+2. File → New → Project from Version Control → Paste repo URL
+3. File → Open → Select `android/` → Sync with Gradle
+4. Update `android/res/values/strings.xml` if you change backend port (`api_url`)
+5. Run the app

-- **Please Note - The base url of the android is in port 3000 (http://10.0.2.2:3000/api/) this should match the backend port.
+- Please Note - The base url of the android port is 3000 (http://10.0.2.2:3000/api/) this should match the backend port. (point number 4)

-- **If you decide to change the backend port (PORT), please go in android -> res -> values -> strings.xml -> change the last string called api_url to the port you chose for the backend NodeJS
+---

+Enjoy streaming with ProjectFlix! 🎬🍿